 Too often, when students produce school work, they turn it into a teacher for a grade and move on.

 And after the teacher spends time evaluating the student’s work, many students never look at the feedback, a cycle that frustrates both parties and isn’t the most effective way to learn.
 Several schools are trying a different model — one that takes more time but also helps students feel more ownership over the quality of their work.
-Called peer critique, students follow clear protocols that remind them to “be kind, be specific, and be helpful” in the feedback they give to peers.
+Strategies to Help Slow-Working Students.
+Flipboard on Flipboard.

 Introduction In all of my posts on grammar instruction I have made the very important point that for grammar to be fully acquired it must be practised extensively through all four skills.
 However, this is not what usually happens, grammar practice occurring in most language classrooms predominantly through the written medium.
 Hence grammar is mostly read and written, but rarely processed aurally and orally.
 Of the four language skills, the one that is always neglected in grammar instruction is definitely Listening.
 Language Learning Experts' Favourite Strategies in 2016.
 Language experts reveal their top language learning strategies in 2016 I can’t believe there are only a couple of days left of 2016!

 It’s been an interesting year in many different ways and I’m sure you guys have made a lot of progress in at least one area of your language learning.
 What’s a better way to celebrate the transition to 2017 than to gather advice from some of the most interesting language learners and bloggers out there.
 Teaching text structure, proper debate etiquette, text evidence, and how to use graphic organizers. #ells #scope #ceiparagraphs #debate.
 How to Use the Concept Attainment Strategy.
 Give me 5 minutes and you’ll have a new teaching strategy under your belt.